 The Hermione is the famous ship that took the Marquis de La Fayette to America in 1780 to fight in the War of Independence against the British.
 Today in Rochefort in the Charente-Maritime there is a chance for visitors to share a little of that well-known 18th century episode with a visit to see a near-perfect replica of the 210-feet long three-masted oak ship.

 The project began back in July 1997, when the Hermione-La Fayette association embarked on an ambitious challenge – to recreate in detail the vessel that has forever linked the French and France with American independence.
 Their choice of location to build the Hermione was obvious; in the naval town of Rochefort, on the banks of the River Charente close to where it flows into the sea, and where work on the first Hermione began in 1778.

-Once the Hermione is completed – the sails were put up in April and My 2014 – and the sea trials are complete, the next exciting phase of the project will begin, retracing Lafayette’s voyage by taking the ship to North America.
+The next exciting stage is the sea trials which start in September 2014 and run for two months – see what’s on for the events around the first sea trial on September 7.
 All being well the Hermione will be ready to set sail from the River Charente for the New World in April 2015.
 The trans-Atlantic voyage to Yorktown, Virginia, on the east coast of America is expected to take about four weeks.
 She will then make her way up the Eastern seaboard, stopping at Washington, Annapolis, Baltimore, Philadelphia, Boston and Halifax (Nova Scotia).

 Once the voyage is over, Hermione will return to Rochefort but will also spend a lot of time at sea, undertaking many more voyages.

 Until 5 September 2014: daily from 10am – 7pm.

 November 11 – December 31, 2014: 10am – 12.30pm & 2pm – 6pm.

 You can visit the frigate on your own or take a guided tour.
 There are also nocturnal lantern visits.